ahart14/resume/src/portfolio/red-door-clinic.md

 <p class="toggle-role">My role included:</p>

-- front-end development
+- Front-end development
-- coding and implementing to design spec
+- Coding and implementing to design spec.
-- reviewing to ensure all areas met usability and accessibility standards
+- Reviewing to ensure all areas met usability and accessibility standards.